 - a.
-None of the directors or officers of the Company, or any nominee to the Board, or any association of the foregoing persons have any substantial interest, direct or indirect, by security holdings or otherwise, in any matter to be acted upon during the Meeting, other than election to office. - b.
+None of the directors or officers of the Company, or any nominee to the Board, or any association of the foregoing persons have any substantial interest, direct or indirect, by security holdings or otherwise, in any matter to be acted upon during the Meeting, other than: - i. election to office: and - ii.
+Mr. Joselito D. Campos, Jr., Director and Chief Executive Officer of the Company, is the beneficial owner of 55.1178% of the total issued and outstanding common shares of the Company, which common shares are the subject of the proposed amendment to the Seventh Article of the Articles of Incorporation of the Company.

+b.
 None of the directors has informed the Company in writing that he or she intends to oppose any matter to be acted upon at the Meeting.